cookiemonsterproject/cookie-monster/README.md

 ## Purpose

-CookieJar is a flexible worker pool that can be adapted to fit (almost) any usecase.
+CookieMonster is a flexible worker pool that can be adapted to fit (almost) any usecase.

 This is accomplished with the use of _Jars_ and _Cookies_.
 These are simply interfaces that represent a work provider and the information needed to process that work, respectively.

 ## Usage

-1. Add CookieJar to your project:
+1. Add CookieMonster to your project:

-   `go get -u github.com/cookiejars/cookiejar`
+   `go get -u github.com/cookiejars/cookiemonster`

 2. Setup your Jar, by either: